 A Federal Student Aid (FSA) credit balance occurs whenever the school credits FSA program funds to a student's account and the total amount of those FSA funds exceeds the student's allowable charges.
-Students must complete a Credit Balance Information and Authorization form regarding their credit balances.
-If FSA disbursements to a student's account create an FSA credit balance, UMA returns or retains the funds as directed by the student on his/her signed authorization form.
-If a student directs that credit balances be issued directly to the student, UMA issues a check to the student within 14 days.
+Students must complete an Information and Authorization form regarding their excess funds.
+If FSA disbursements to a student's account create an FSA credit balance, UMA returns excess funds as directed by the student on his/her signed authorization form within 14 days.
+If a student directs that credit balances be issued directly to the student, UMA issues a check to the student.